How to Attend

 Q: Do I need a TICKET for each Portland Book Festival event?

-Other than the Schnitzer, your festival wristband admits you to ALL festival venues and events, and there are no additional tickets required for individual events during the festival day.
-Note that your pass is to the festival itself, which features over 100 events, and does NOT guarantee entry to any individual event.
+Information from 2022: With the exception of the two events at the Arlene Schnitzer Concert Hall, your festival wristband admits you to ALL non-Schnitzer festival venues and events.
+Note that your pass is to the festival itself, which features dozens of events, and does NOT guarantee entry to any individual event.

 At all venues and all events, entry and seating is available on a first-come, first-served basis; standing in line does not guarantee entry.
 Rooms will be cleared between sessions, meaning all attendees will be required to exit the venue and will not be permitted to remain in their seats for the next session.
 If they would like to attend the next session at the same venue they must exit, join the line, and re-enter.
 No one will be admitted to a full event session unless another attendee leaves that session.